 Many companies need a good system for communication.
 Departments like customer support or sales can have many members working in the same situations.
 They need a tool that helps them to seamlessly carry on with their email management needs.
 G Suite was showing big flaws to deliver it, and two of the most notorious inconveniencies are:

 Email delegation can turn to be very confusing when using G Suite groups: This can lead to some unwanted situations, like several people working on the same tasks.
-It will be confusing to know who should reply to an email, which may end on either nobody working on an urgent matter.
+It will be confusing to know who should reply to an email, which may end either nobody working on an urgent matter.
 Or two or more members working the same task.

 Internal communication challenges

 Lack of internal communication channels among members: G Suite groups will create an email for any question, doubt, confirmation, or clarification you need to make.
-Plus such endless thread of emails will be shared with every group member.
+Plus such an endless thread of emails will be shared with every group member.
 Inboxed cluttered everywhere.

 Despite the downside of G Suite with Groups, G Suite, in general, provides many solutions and it does make work easier up to some extent.
 What you can do, is finding a tool that corrects those issues without using external software and of course, without changing email clients since we all love G Suite.